PotHix/pothix.github.com/content/post/stats-jan-2018.md

 I found out that something was not good with my reports.
 It was probably related to my change to Firefox quantum.
-I decided to get back to Chrome for a while and I will try Firefox quantum again as soon as the third party plugins improve.
+I decided to get back to Chrome for a while, and I will try Firefox quantum again as soon as the third party plugins improve.

+You can see in the chart the difference when it started reporting the websites again instead of just showing "firefox" as neutral time in gray.

 ### Physical activity